cfsamson/rust_starter_webapp_local/README.md

 ## Intended use
 Create new routes in the web module.
 Edit `site.css` to add more custom styles.
 Javascript is intended to go in the bottom of the html pages.

+## TODO

+* Add a better logging solution
+* Consider an external config file/env etc. for easier configuration (ip, port ranges etc) - however the ease of distributing only one file is the major goal.
+* Organize the data access module to a repository pattern for a better boilerplate start
+* Bootstrap gives an error not finding popper.js, probably some registration needed but I haven't figured that out yet
+* Suggestions?

 ## How it looks